daniloqps/GetCleanCoursera/README.md

             "select() keeps only the variables you mention;" R Documentation

 Taking advantage, we can transform informations unreadable, giving a description.
-Only variable we can do this is "Activity", initially "numeric", but using "activity_labels.txt", we can transform.
+Only variable we can do this is 'Activity', initially 'numeric', but using 'activity_labels.txt', we can transform.

-Mutate() is another function of {dplyr} package.
+'mutate()' is another function of {dplyr} package.

             "Mutate adds new variables and preserves existing;" R Documentation